 I cannot get back to sleep, and eventually get up.
 I ride to the Watt’s to get Stu to ride bikes.
 We pick up Mike and Dusty, ending up at Dusty’s Uncle Tom’s pond, where we use the diving platform and trampoline.
 Stu climbs up on the trampoline and starts his spazzed-out routine.

 “Get off if you can’t do it right,” Dusty yells at him.

 “Well, show me, then,” he challenges back.

 Dusty is really good, using his compact, muscular body to work the trampoline.
 Pretty soon he’s high above us, getting maximum lift from the springs.
 There are no safety lines in those days.
 You can really get air.
 Once at the maximum height, he starts doing somersaults and twists.
-We’d never seen him perform so well.
+We had never seen him perform so well.

 “Alright.
 You are really working it,” I encourage him.

 Stu’s screaming brings Coach Tom out of the house.
 He yells at me to pay closer attention.
 Looking over, I see him waving me down.
-I really was up high.
+I really am up high.
 I figure I can dismount as Dusty did.
 I lean back seeing my problems float away from me.

 “It’s all my fault, Tim.
 I’m sorry.
 I’m sorry.”